. Benvenuti! The definitive site for Sicilian travel, history, arts, culture and more. Don't just 'visit' Sicily. Experience it!

 Alcamo, Caltanissetta, Castelvetrano, Enna, Erice, Marsala, Messina, Milazzo, Piana degli Albanesi, Ragusa, Trapani.

 The best known religious processions and passion plays.
 The Eastern Rite ceremonies at Piana degli Albanesi are distinctly Orthodox in character.
+The Erice procession, which usually begins at 3 PM on Good friday, is our favorite.

 25 April